Bathhouses and sauna complexes in Moscow - 14 places with prices, addresses and reviews

 4. For the area and the price—it’s okay.
 Nothing more.

 5. I’ve been there a few times with a friend.
 The steam is good; we have no complaints.
-The café by the bathhouse has closed—too bad, it was convenient to grab a bite to eat afterward.
+The café next to the bathhouse has closed—too bad, it was convenient to grab a bite to eat afterward.

 Жар Птица баня Москва — номер с парной и купелью